dannypariz/spring-petclinic/readme.md

 3. Create a pipeline job in Jenkins for spring-petclinic project and use the Jenkinsfile in this repo1.
 Run a build
 4. The build will clone, build, docker build and docker push an image to dockerhub ([link](https://hub.docker.com/repository/docker/dannyparizada/dockerhubrepo))

+1. Follow instructions on Jenkins website ([link](https://www.jenkins.io/doc/book/installing/docker/)) to run Jenkins on Docker and a Docker-in-Docker container for the Docker build step
+1. Install basic plugins for Jenkins including Maven, Dependency checker and Artifactory
+1. Create a Jfrog account on cloud env, create a repository for the Artifact and create and access token for Jenkins
+1. Integrate Jenkins with Artifactory by configuring the plugin
+1. Create a pipeline job in Jenkins for spring-petclinic project and use the Jenkinsfile in this repo
+1. Run a build
+1. The build will clone, build, docker build and docker push an image to dockerhub ([link](https://hub.docker.com/repository/docker/dannyparizada/dockerhubrepo))